 That being said, it's pretty clear why long term disability insurance is such a valuable component of your financial safety net.

-Frankly, the best time to buy long-term disability insurance is right now.
-And we're not just saying that because we're an insurance company.
+Frankly, the best time to buy long term disability insurance is right now.
+And we're not just saying that because we work in insurance.

 A serious accident or injury can occur at any time.
 If you wait until you become disabled, it will be too late to get covered.
 That's why the worst thing you can do is assume "it can't happen to me."